Bobbi Kristina (film)

 Bobbi Kristina is a 2017 American biographical drama film about Bobbi Kristina Brown, directed by Ty Hodges and written by Rhonda Baraka.
 The film stars Joy Rovaris, Nadji Jeter, Demetria McKinney, Vivica A. Fox, Hassan Johnson, and Ricco Ross.
 The film premiered on TV One on October 8, 2017.

+Plot

+The films involves Bobbi Kristina Brown growing up in the spotlight, frequently appearing on stage and walking the red carpet alongside her parents, Whitney Houston and Bobby Brown, like other famous people's kids.
+For the majority, she was just 'Whitney's and Bobby's daughter,' the tiny child behind the scenes who had no identity other than the impression that the public and media had given her.
+However, Brown's unseen narrative is one of tenacity, faith, friendship, adventure, dreams, struggle, and love—a mother-daughter love.